top of page

 In October of 2010, Sergeant Banning was selected to serve as an Advisory Committee Member to the California Commission on Peace Officers Standards and Training and continues to serve in that capacity.

 Sergeant Banning has been involved in a number of critical incidents as a first responding field supervisor and as the shift watch commander.
-He brings a unique perspective of education, professional instructor qualifications and real-life experiences to his presentations.
-Sergeant Banning retired in July of 2008 and now resides Sacramento, California.
+He brings a unique perspective of education, professional instructor qualifications, and real-life experiences to his presentations.
+Sergeant Banning retired in July of 2008 and now resides in Sacramento, California.

 Lt.
 John Kane (ret.)